jason0501cu/salifort-motors-hr-data-project/README.md

 pip install -r requirements.txt
 ```

 [**Salifort-Motors-HR-data-project.ipynb**](main/Salifort-Motors-HR-data-project.ipynb) is the main Jupyter notebook for this project.
-You can run all the cells directly — model fitting code is commented out, and pre-trained models are automatically loaded from local files in the repository (main/models/).
+You can run all the cells directly as model fitting code is commented out, and pre-trained models are automatically loaded from local files in the repository (main/models/).

 ## Business Problem